🎯 Fee comparison: foreigners vs locals

 Foreign child (around 6–12 yrs): ~ USD 15 (lankatravelcompanion.com)

-Additional charges often apply: service charge, VAT/tax, and a vehicle (jeep) fee per safari.
+There are often extra fees, like a service charge, VAT/tax, and a fee for the jeep per safari.
 (Camp Leopard)

-Local adult: generally a small fee in Sri Lankan rupees (often under LKR 150–200 for daytime entry) (Arabiers)
+Local adults: usually a small fee in Sri Lankan rupees (often less than LKR 150–200 for daytime entry) (Arabiers)

 Local child: a lower rate than adults (varies; often modest) (Arabiers)